Kazuchanfl/hr-app-concept-doc/concepts/README.md

 ## Activity

 Actions taken by people to achieve a goal.
 The purpose is to make them reaffirm their direction by learning about their daily efforts.

+## Feedback

+Feedback is information that is used to share the members' efforts and the leader's evaluation of them.

+It is not the end of the process after being written by the leader, but the members are expected to be proactively involved in the evaluation activities to improve their future efforts.